princygarg/Current_Weather/README.md

 # Current_Weather
-Call current weather data for one location by city name
+Call current weather data for one location by city name.